 Should I Have My Wisdom Teeth Removed?

 Wisdom teeth are the last teeth to erupt within the mouth.
-When they align properly and gum tissue is healthy, wisdom teeth do not have to be removed.
+When they align properly, and gum tissue is healthy, wisdom teeth do not have to be removed.
 Unfortunately, this does not generally happen.
 The extraction of wisdom teeth is necessary when they are prevented from properly erupting within the mouth.
-Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to successfully erupt.
+Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to erupt successfully.

-With an oral examination and x-rays of the mouth, Dr. Draper or Dr. Gibbins can evaluate the position of the wisdom teeth and recognize any existing issues.
-Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
-Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.
+With an exam and x-rays, Dr. Draper or Dr. Gibbins can evaluate the position of the wisdom teeth and recognize any existing issues.
+Studies have shown that early evaluation and treatment result in a superior outcome.
+Patients are generally first evaluated in their mid-teen years by their dentist, orthodontist, or an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Draper and Dr. Gibbins have the training, license, and experience to provide these types of anesthesia for patients.

 Wisdom Teeth Removal